CodeYourFuture/curriculum/common-content/en/module/js3/reacting/index.md

 facilitation = false
 emoji= '🧩'
 [objectives]
-    1='Explain how Javascript can react to user input from a search input' [build] render = 'never' list = 'local'
+    1='Explain how JavaScript can react to user input from a search input' [build] render = 'never' list = 'local'